Chapel Hill Home

 Our moving van left at 3:30 PM on Tuesday, January 20 and we followed it down the street, then headed east to our new hometown.
 We arrived at 12:30 AM and stopped at the house for just a few minutes to drop off the cats and continued on to Carolyn and Matt’s house, where we stayed until our furniture arrived, just a day late.

 While Nashville got hammered by ice, Chapel Hill escaped the same fate.
 We kept power, which made the cold more bearable.
-A week later, enough snow fell for decent snow angles and the need for a shovel to make a path to the house.
+A week later, enough snow fell for decent snow angels and the need for a shovel to make a path to the house.
 Still, we had power, so also enjoyed hot showers and homemade meals.

 We’re not in limbo anymore and the snow you see in the photo has melted.
 We’re unpacking, getting organized, figuring out where the bird feeder will go, and where we’ll store holiday decorations.